DanMBonneville/case-study/README.md

 npm -v
 ```

-2. Navigate to rhe project directory
+2. Navigate to the project directory

 ```
 cd ${workspace}/case-study